How to be Involved in NHA

 Supporting NHA Staff: Kelly Rogers

-OVERVIEW: The Hydropower Technical Community (HTC) offers employees of NHA member companies a way for individuals who are focused on technical and operational aspects to gather as a community to exchange ideas, learn from one another, and strive for excellence in their work.
+OVERVIEW: The Hydropower Technical Community (HTC) offers employees of all NHA member organizations (including product and service suppliers, technology developers, power producers, and project developers) a way for individuals who are focused on technical and operational aspects to gather as a community to exchange ideas, learn from one another, and strive for excellence in their work.

 HTC brings together individuals from operation and maintenance, dam safety, and operational excellence to exchange and learn from each other about technical offerings, including: